Nicholas Ainger, MD Bierce

-Minimum Energy Efficiency Standards take effect from April 2018 and state that it will be unlawful to let a property that has an energy rating of band F or G. These properties will be deemed to be 'sub-standard'.
-BEIS has now released guidance for non-domestic properties but states that "separate guidance to domestic private landlords on complying with their obligations will be published in due course".
+Minimum Energy Efficiency Standards took effect from April 2018 and state that it is unlawful to let a property that has an energy rating of band F or G. These properties are deemed to be 'sub-standard'.

-It may be possible to enter sub-standard properties onto the exemption register for a period of 5 years, and the domestic register is anticipated to be live in October this year.
-The standards only apply to properties that have an existing EPC on the central register but interestingly, the non-domestic regulations have confirmed that voluntary EPCs (situations where owners/occupiers who are not legally required to have an EPC but have obtained one voluntarily) will not be required to meet the minimum standards.
-It is presumed the same will apply to domestic properties.
+It may be possible to enter sub-standard properties onto the exemption register for a period of 5 years.
+The standards only apply to properties that have an existing EPC on the central register but voluntary EPCs (situations where owners/occupiers who are not legally required to have an EPC but have obtained one voluntarily) will not be required to meet the minimum standards.
 The regulations will capture all properties which continue to be let from 1st April 2020, encompassing existing tenancies as well as new ones.
 Properties that haven’t required an EPC (because they have been continuously let to the same tenant since before 1st October 2008) will continue to be exempt until an EPC is legally required.

 Doing nothing is not an option.